Judge upholds Ghislaine Maxwell’s sex trafficking conviction

-In an opinion certain to trigger a higher court appeal, Nathan said the juror’s failure to disclose his prior sexual abuse during the jury selection process was highly unfortunate, but not deliberate.
+In refusing to toss the verdict, Nathan said the juror’s failure to disclose his prior sexual abuse during the jury selection process was highly unfortunate, but not deliberate.

 The judge also concluded the juror “harbored no bias toward the defendant and could serve as a fair and impartial juror.”

 Maxwell, arrested in July 2020, has remained incarcerated.
 Epstein was 66 when he took his own life in a federal jail cell in August 2019 as he awaited a sex trafficking trial.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.